 Antibodies are binding proteins we generate in response to the infection that can trap the virus and hold them for breakdown by our bodies.
 They are produced by the initial infection and saved for the next infection.
 They are our defense but they also bring along an inflammation response.

 Vaccines are pieces of viruses we introduce to stimulate the production of antibodies, to protect us from future infections.
 So when we get infected, we are ready this time.
 The antibodies bind and our bodies clean up (with inflammation as a result).
 The infection is gone.
 Or is it?
 Remember we said that virus are non-living proteins.
 In the case of a bacterial infection, antibodies will bind and the bacteria are killed, along with the other treatments we use for bacterial infections.
 Bacteria are living organisms, now dead.
 Gone.
 The proteins and protein pieces that make up a virus, as well as those protein pieces that come from vaccines, may linger within or as part of our cells even after the infection and inflammation have subsided.
-This is especially true because the vaccines are grown in animal cells, introducing the stored up virus and host proteins that come from whatever species was used to develop the vaccine.
-This does not occur with treated bacterial infections.
-Bacteria die.
-Viruses cannot die.
-They are like a code that linger.
-With a new vaccine shot, the already-present antibodies from before may also start a new inflammatory response to some degree.

 One of the defenses viruses have against our immune system is that they can mutate, or change protein codes to evade the antibodies we have made to eliminate them.
 RNA viruses, such as H1N1 (the flu) or coronaviruses generally have high mutation rates compared to DNA viruses.
 One of the ways viruses can change is via genome recombination when there are at least two viral genomes present in the host cell.
 Genetic recombination can be thought of as an exchange of traits between two viruses.
 This is similar to how a baby gets characteristics from both father and mother in their genetic code.
 Genetic recombination also can occur between viruses and vaccines, which are the weakened versions of the virus.
+Even without genetic recombination, continually treating something that is never completely eliminated is a know mechanism for break-through mutations.

 - Some inflammation can be started by the vaccine itself?